 It can be pretty exciting to read through job ads, imagining yourself in the perfect role and all the possibilities of your future career.
 But before you hit the ‘apply’ button on a recruitment website, take a moment to assess the strength of your resume.
 Following a few guidelines can make a positive difference to the document that’s going to represent you in the hiring process.

-Here are our tips for creating a better resume:
+Steps for creating a better resume:

 Standard practice, particularly in the early stages of your career, is to make sure that your resume is under two pages in length.
 This means leaving out unnecessary details in your job application and avoiding ‘rambling’.
 When writing your resume, keep in mind that you are summarising your skills and experience, and that the interview will be your opportunity to go into more detail and explanation.
 So keep it short and to the point and only include the important information.